joao-portelinha/Price-Tracker/README.md

 # Price Tracker

-## Not running this anymore but still working.
+## Not running this anymore but it still works.

 Python script that will scrape especific PCPartPicker item pages to get the best current price for each of the items to a .CSV file.
 Angular web page that will read and display the data from the .CSV file.